Cescualito/UCT_DCHS_PhD/README.md

 ## Open Science Framework

-This PhD project has been registered to OSF under the identifier: DOI 10.17605/OSF.IO/SN6Y9
+This PhD project has been registered in OSF under the identifier: DOI 10.17605/OSF.IO/SN6Y9